 You may have important TXT records like SPF (Sender Policy Framework), DMARC (Domain-based Message Authentication, Reporting and Conformance) and DKIM (Domain Keys Identified Mail) in your DNS that are critical to email delivery.
 You also have to ensure that your MX (mail exchanger) records are setup properly.

 Check for Inaccessible Email Addresses in Your Domain Records

 The email addresses associated with your domain names are extremely important.
 If you are unable to receive emails to the registrant email address, you could lose control of your domain name.
 The Administrator email address is important because it is used to administer the domain account, reset your password and manage the DNS entries.
 The billing email address receives the domain renewal notices.

-The Important Domain Name Records
+Which are the Important Domain Name Records?

 Whois Records, Name Servers

 The whois records of your domain name has to be accurate and up-to-date.
 This is important because you could lose the domain name if you use incorrect information in your whois records.